makinggoodsoftware/ag-grid-e2e-ssrm-example/README.md

 You will need to have [mySQL](https://dev.mysql.com/downloads/shell/) installed on your machine.

-For an easy set up, with walkthrough instructions here - you can use homebrew.
+For an easy set up on a mac, you can use homebrew.

 [https://brew.sh/](https://brew.sh/)

 `brew install mysql`

-Once this has complete, you will be prompted with some configuration options.
+Once this is complete, you will need to turn on the mySQL service.

+`brew services start mysql`

-Run the following
+after this, run the following command:

 `mysql_secure_installation`